 |

-Even with Romildes help, and her own memory of seeing the
+Even with Romildes help, and her own

-apothecary standing outside it, the shop proved difficult to find,
+memory of seeing the apothecary standing outside it, the shop

-though once they had found it, Eowyn could not say exactly why
+proved difficult to find, though once they had found it, Eowyn

-it had been so elusive.
-The apothecary must be using some sort
+The apothecary must be using some sort of

-Though drab and grimy, the outside of the shop was unremarkable
+Though drab and grimy, the outside of the shop was unremarkable,

-apart from the thick wooden planks that had been tacked over the
+except for the thick wooden planks that had been tacked over the

 door and the windows.
 It looks as if they have been there forever,